mkijowski/ceg3400/hashing/README.md

 * Salts increase complexity and prevent several known attacks on hash values (dictionary and rainbow table attacks)
 * Nonce's are unique (number used only once) and are used to prevent replay attacks (cannot use same nonce) and in proof of work
 * These do not increase any guarantee of integrity!!

 ---

+# Key stretching

+Suppose an attacker has the salts and hash values and can guess at the original data used...

+To make things harder for an attacker, we can simply apply the hashing algorithm to the output of the first.

+Do this multiple times to *stretch* (lengthen) the time it takes to attack the hash using common disctionary attacks.

+---